opengeospatial/teamengine/src/site/markdown/installation.md

 Several elements of the welcome page may be changed if desired: the logo in the header, the main text, and the content in the footer.
-The files located in the TE_BASE/resources/site directory can be modified to provide site-specific content (see Table 1).
+The files located in the TE_BASE/resources/site directory can be modified to provide site-specific content:

-- **site/logo.png**:The logo that appears in the header (at top left).
+- **site/logo.png**: The logo that appears in the header (at top left).
 The size of the default image is 127x58 px.
 - **site/welcome.txt**: The main text.
 - **site/footer.txt**: Footer content.